A QM “To-Do” List

 Quality monitoring is how call centers identify what is working and what isn’t.
 It is primarily a problem-solving system, but it also recognizes areas where things are going well, so those practices can be maintained.

 How can you get the most from your quality monitoring efforts?
-Here are a few tips that may help.
+Here are a few quality monitoring best practices for call centers that may help.

 It seems obvious, but still worth noting: You can’t assess which calls are successful until you have a standard for what constitutes a quality customer interaction.
 That takes into account not just the outcome of the call, but the manner of the agent, the total time required for the engagement, and how it met service levels and KPIs.
 This process is easier with a quality-monitoring tool that provides a comprehensive view of agent and call center performance.